gswitalski/pychaswiatowa/docs/results/main-project-docs/009 API plan.md

 -   **Tags**: Corresponds to the `tags` table.
 Represents user-defined tags for recipes.
 -   **Collections**: Corresponds to the `collections` table.
 Represents user-created collections of recipes.
 -   **Auth (Supabase Auth)**: Email/password signup & login, email verification, session management.
 This is provided by Supabase and consumed via the `supabase-js` client in the Angular app (no custom backend endpoints required for MVP).
+-   **AI Recipe Draft (Supabase Edge Function)**: Generates a structured "recipe draft" from either pasted text or a pasted image (OCR + LLM), to prefill the recipe form.
+The draft is returned to the client and is **not persisted** until the user explicitly saves the recipe via the standard `POST /recipes`.

 ## 2. Endpoints